juliangruber/_resume/README.md

 ### collab-tunes

 The idea is to create a Digital Audio Workstation (DAW) that runs in browsers and allows for easy collaboration, in contrast to current DAW solutions.
+Uses the WebAudio API!

 The drum editor: